-Defining an XSL Transformation in the ScienceLogic Platform
+Defining an XSL Transformation in SL1

 To define an XSL Transformation in SL1, we must perform two steps:

 - 1. Upload the stylesheet and any dependent files to SL1. - 2.
 Create a definition of the XSL Transformation in SL1, referencing the uploaded files.